hayate891/VRTK/DOCUMENTATION.md

 #### TriggerHapticPulse/4

-  > `public static void TriggerHapticPulse(uint controllerIndex, float strength, float duration, float pulseInterval)`
+  > `public static void TriggerHapticPulse(VRTK_ControllerReference controllerReference, float strength, float duration, float pulseInterval)`

   * Parameters
+   * `VRTK_ControllerReference controllerReference` - The reference to the controller to activate the haptic feedback on.
    * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
    * `float duration` - The length of time the rumble should continue for.
    * `float pulseInterval` - The interval to wait between each haptic pulse.